 - Kasa Rasa Model: Offsite waste management where waste is collected at the nearest hub and segregated and treated accordingly.
 This model aims for a solution for smaller generators such as independent homes, smaller apartments and offices.
 Saahas operates three Kasa Rasas or waste collection centres across the city.

 - Extended Producer Responsibility (EPR) Programme: Saahas partners with packaging companies such as Tetra Pak and PET to develop and implement a reverse logistics mechanism that facilitates in bringing back bulk volumes of waste into the recycling chain.

 The segregated dry waste is handed over to manufacturers who convert these into usable products.
-Some grades of lower plastic gets downcycled and turned into fuel for cement kilns.
-Other dry waste are used to create stationery, roofing sheets, chip boards, and even t-shirts and backpacks.
+Some grades of lower plastic get downcycled and turned into fuel for cement kilns.
+Other dry waste is used to create stationery, roofing sheets, chip boards, and even t-shirts and backpacks.
 “Our uniqueness is that we close the loop between waste and a resource.
-We create value for waste by bringing it back into the economy as functional, usable products,” Rodrigues says.
+We create value for waste by bringing it back into the economy as functional, usable products,” Rodrigues says, pointing to a cupboard in her office made out of recycled Tetra Pak cartons.
 The products are available for sale in the Sahaas website.

 Saahas plans to spread their network, especially the Kasa Rasa collection centres and their awareness efforts across the country.
 They aim to reach a capacity to manage 100 tonnes of waste per day in the next three years.

-Some of products made from recycled waste include poly AI roofing sheets and chipboards made out of Tetra Paks, t shirts and backpacks made out of recycled PET bottles, stationery and gifting items.
+Some of the products made from recycled waste include poly AI roofing sheets and chipboards made out of Tetra Paks, t-shirts and backpacks made out of recycled PET bottles, stationery and gifting items.